oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

     {
         "error": "federated_response",
         "federation_uri": "https://prev-as.com/native-redirect?
-        authorization_code=uY29tL2F1dGhlbnRpY&state=xyz"
+        authorization_code=uY29tL2F1dGhlbnRpY"
     }

-Following which, the client calls *federation_uri*:
+Following which, the client calls *federation_uri*, adding previously obtained auth_session:

     POST /native-redirect HTTP/1.1
     Host: prev-as.com
     Content-Type: application/x-www-form-urlencoded

     authorization_code=uY29tL2F1dGhlbnRpY
-    &state=xyz
+    &auth_session=ce6772f5e07bc8361572f

-Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* it has encountered, which were returned with error code *federate*, to be used for validation of any federation_uri attributes received in conjunction with the error code *federated_response*, or as parameter when client's native_callback_uri is invoked (if provided).
+Client SHALL compile during each flow an Allowlist of DNS domains of all *federation_uri* values encountered in conjunction with error code *federate*, to be used for validation of any *federation_uri* values received in conjunction with error code *federated_response*, or obtained when client's native_callback_uri was invoked (if provided).

 #### Redirect to app response {#redirect-to-app-response}